joysticktv/joysticktv.github.io/developer_support.md

       "slug": "joystickuser",
       "username": "joystickuser",
       "usernameColor": null,
-      "signedPhotoUrl": "...",
+      "signedPhotoUrl": "Uri",
-      "signedPhotoThumbUrl": "..."
+      "signedPhotoThumbUrl": "Uri"
     },
-    "channelId": "fhaiu3whwai3fhaedifhaesiruyh39",
+    "channelId": "Hash",
     "mention": false,
-    "mentionedUsername": null
+    "mentionedUsername": null,
+    "highlight": false
   }
 }
 ```

-> NOTE: The `channelId` will be uniuqe to each streamer, and will not change even if the streamer changes their username.
-This value will be used to send messages to that channel
+> NOTE: The `channelId` is a unique hash for each streamer, and will not change even if the streamer changes their username.
+This value will be used to send messages to that channel.

 **USER PRESENCE** - These are messages your bot receives when a user enters or leaves the chat.